 Unless otherwise prohibited by the General Statutes, the following provisions shall apply.

-As a condition of Site Plan approval, the Commission or applicant may request that surety be posted with the Town to guarantee satisfactory completion of all proposed site improvements shown on the approved Site Plan if the applicant is requesting a Certificate of Occupancy prior to completion of all site work.
+As a condition of Site Plan approval, the Commission or applicant may request that a financial guarantee be posted with the Town to guarantee satisfactory completion of all public improvements shown on the approved Site Plan if the applicant is requesting a Certificate of Zoning Compliance prior to completion of all site work.

-- Such surety may be posted at any time before all modifications of the Site Plan are complete, except that the Commission may require surety for erosion control prior to the commencement of any modifications. - 2.
-No certificate of occupancy shall be issued before a required surety is posted. - 3.
-An itemized estimate of the cost of the site improvements shall be prepared by the applicant's engineer, including a separate inflation factor, which shall not be greater than 10% of the estimate, for the estimated construction period, and shall be submitted to the Town Engineer for approval. - 4.
+Such surety may be posted at any time before all modifications of the Site Plan are complete, except that the Commission may require surety for erosion control prior to the commencement of any modifications.

+- 2. No certificate of zoning compliance shall be issued before a required surety is posted. - 3.
+An itemized estimate of the cost of the site improvements shall be prepared by the applicant's engineer, including a separate inflation factor, which shall not be greater than 10% of the estimate, for the estimated construction period, and shall be submitted to Town staff for approval. - 4.
 The surety shall be posted with the town for an initial period of 18 months unless an extension of time shall be requested by the applicant and granted by the Commission, or until such time as the improvements are accepted by the Commission. - 5.
 Reduction of surety.
 Upon the completion of at least 25%, 50% and/or 75% of the cost of the site improvements subject to the surety, the applicant may request in writing a reduction of the surety.
 Within 65 days of the date of such request, the site shall be inspected by the Town Planner, the Town Engineer or other appropriate town official to determine if the portion of the required site improvements for which the reduction is being requested has been satisfactorily completed in accordance with the approved Site Plan.
-Based upon these findings, the Commission may authorize the reduction of such surety or deliver to the applicant a written explanation as to the additional modifications that must be completed before the surety, or portion thereof, may be released.
+Based upon these findings, the Commission may authorize the reduction of such surety or deliver to the applicant a written explanation as to the additional modifications that must be completed before the surety, or portion thereof, may be released. - 6.
+Release of surety: - a.
+Before the release of a surety, the Commission shall determine that all of the improvements subject to the surety have been completed in accordance with the approved site plan. - 7.

-- 6. Release of surety.
-Before the release of a surety, the Commission: - a.
-Shall require the applicant to submit as-built drawings. - b.
-Shall not accept the landscaping portion of the improvements until such time as the vegetative cover and plantings have survived one complete winter and summer season or 12 months, whichever comes first.
-In such case, the Commission shall retain a portion of the surety to cover the mortality and/or poor performance of the required landscaping. - 7.
 Form and type of surety. - a.
 Be in a form and surety type satisfactory to the Commission. - b.
-The Commission shall accept surety bonds, cash bonds, passbook or statement savings accounts and other surety including, but not limited to, letters of credit, provided such bond or surety is in a form acceptable to the Commission and the financial institution or other entity issuing any letter of credit is acceptable to the Commission.
-In the case where a bank or insurance company is involved with the surety, the bank and/or insurance company shall be authorized to conduct business in the State of Connecticut.
+The Commission may accept surety bonds and shall accept cash bonds, passbook or statement savings accounts and other financial guarantees other than surety bonds including, but not limited to, letters of credit, provided such financial guarantee is in a form acceptable to the Commission and the financial institution or other entity issuing any letter of credit is acceptable to the Commission.